legion-platform/legion/docs/source/gen_security.rst

 Security approaches
 ===================

 Legion platform does not manages users, tokens or other credentials by itself.
-Instead, it relies on OAuth2 IP (identity provider), that can be deployed anyware.
+Instead, it relies on OAuth2 IP (identity provider), that can be deployed anywhere.

 .. warning::